-COMMENTS ON 10-H 7186, DNA TESTING OF ARRESTEES March 2, 2010
+COMMENTS ON 11-H 5132 AND 11-S 120, DNA TESTING OF ARRESTEES March 30, 2011

-The ACLU strongly opposes this bill, which would provide for taking DNA samples from individuals who have only been arrested for a felony.
+The ACLU strongly opposes this bill, which would provide for taking DNA samples from individuals who have only been arrested for certain violent crimes.
 DNA is an effective tool for fighting crime when used correctly.
 But as with all forms of law enforcement intrusions, the collection of DNA must be balanced against the rights and freedoms of law-abiding citizens, and this legislation fails to do so.